Sarohia94/Project-1-skinfirst/README.md

 * Thank You page
   * A message thanking the user for signing up and a link to direct them back to the home page.

+### Accessibility
+The website acheives accessibility with:
+* Semantic HTML
+* Alt attributes on the images
+* Information provided for screen readers where icons are used with no text
+* Colour contrast is checked and sufficient
+* Marking current page as current for screen readers

+---